 Qualifying for MOS 12W

-To be eligible for this job, you'll need to score at least an 88 on the general maintenance (GM) segment of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
+To be eligible for this job, you'll need to score at least 88 on the general maintenance (GM) segment of the Armed Services Vocational Aptitude Battery (ASVAB) tests.

 There is no Department of Defense security clearance needed for this MOS, but you will need normal color vision (no colorblindness), and be able to meet the heavy strength requirement.
 It isn't the job for you if you suffer from vertigo; you have to be able to climb, balance and work in high places regularly.
 Chances are good you'll be outdoors a lot of the time.

 MOS 12W and Similar Civilian Occupations

-It is one of the Army jobs that best prepares you for a steady civilian career.
+This is one of the Army jobs that best prepares you for a steady civilian career.
 You'll be qualified to work in a variety of roles in commercial and residential construction and may even be prepared to work as a foreman on various job sites.
-Make sure you research any licensing or training requirements in your area, but you'll have the skills needed for these jobs.
+Make sure you research any licensing or training requirements in your area, but most likely, you'll already have the skills needed for these jobs.